NFL owners approve rule change for OT in playoffs

 That second possession of overtime would extend beyond the initial 15-minute period if needed.
 Should that team tie the game, it then would become sudden death.

+When the same thing happened in Kansas City during this January’s divisional game between the Bills and the Chiefs, won by KC, a groundswell became an uproar.

+“We always listen to fans,” Commissioner Roger Goodell said.
+“What brought this decision was the database and the facts.
+When you see that, this is an issue in the postseason.”

-Rich McKay, the Falcons president and chairman of the competition committee, admitted that Kansas City’s victory in January over Buffalo that came on the first series of OT, was a factor in the balloting by owners.
+Rich McKay, the Falcons president and chairman of the competition committee, admitted that Kansas City’s victory over Buffalo was a factor in the balloting by owners.
 He said that was well beyond the required 24 votes, but would not reveal the exact numbers.

 Since the previous overtime rule was instituted for the regular season in 2012, the team that wins the coin toss has won the game half of the time (76 of 152 games).
 However, both teams have had at least one possession in 82% of the games (124 of 152).